cwingrav/dbtools/README.md

 ## Setup:
 1. Create a config.ini file in your project's main directory.
-1. Create a director 'db' and put a file _dbsettings in it.
+1. Create a directory 'db' and put a file _dbsettings in it.
 1. Create a directory 'db/ver1' and put a 'load.sql' file.

 ### config.ini